 Class of 2022

-Caelainn Barr is an Irish journalist and the data projects editor at The Guardian in London, where she leads a team of journalists working on a range of projects and investigations.
-Her reporting uses data to investigate complexities within health and the justice system.
+Caelainn Barr is an Irish journalist and the data projects editor at The Guardian in London, where she leads a team of journalists working on a range of assignments.
+Her reporting uses data to investigate complexities within the health care and justice systems.
 She is a member of the International Consortium of Investigative Journalists (ICIJ) and teaches data journalism at The Centre for Investigative Journalism.
 Her work has won a British Journalism Award, a UK Press Award and a Reuters Reporting Europe Award, and her collaborations with the ICIJ and the Organized Crime and Corruption Reporting Project (OCCRP) have won numerous other international awards.
 She previously worked at The Irish Times and the Bureau of Investigative Journalism in London and has written for The Wall Street Journal, Bloomberg and The Texas Observer.

 She is studying how missing data in reporting can perpetuate inequality and underrepresentation in journalism.
 She will examine how news organizations can build and better use data to report on marginalized communities.